tarjoilija/zgen/README.md

 ## zgen

 A lightweight plugin manager for ZSH inspired by Antigen.
 The goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
 The script generates a static init.zsh file which does nothing but sources your plugins and appends them to fpath.
-The downside is that you have to update the init script manually with `zgen reset` whenever you update your `.zshrc`.
+The downside is that you have to refresh the init script manually with `zgen reset` whenever you update your `.zshrc`.

 ### Usage